-LAKEWOOD, WASH. - The shots look improbable.
+The shots look improbable.
 Some even look impossible.
-Trick pool shot artist Cary Wallace specializes in making the inconceivable actually happen.
+In Lakewood, Wash., trick pool shot artist Cary Wallace specializes in making the inconceivable actually happen.

 But beating hundred to one odds on a pool table is nothing compared to the odds Cary has beaten in life.